FREQUENTLY ASKED QUESTIONS

 11. HOW LONG WILL IT TAKE YOU TO GIVE ME FEEDBACK?

 For query letters or 10-page critiques, we will have feedback within two weeks.
-Longer critiques (partial, big picture and line edit), we will have feedback within four to six weeks.
+Longer critiques (partial, big picture and line edit), we will have feedback within four to eight weeks.
 If, for some reason, your critique is going to take longer than this, your editor will contact you directly.

 12. CAN I INTERVIEW ONE/ALL OF YOU FOR MY BLOG?